aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/_index.md

 Aspose.PDF Facades is a set of classes that allows you to perform various operations on PDF documents without delving into their structure.

-Un this section you will learn how to:
+In this section you will learn how to:

 - [Using PdfFileEditor](/pdf/net/pdffileeditor-class/) - tool, which allow to perform operartions with PDF file (split, merge, etc)
 - [Using PdfFileMend](/pdf/net/pdffilemend-class/) -  tool for adding texts and images on the pages of existing PDF document